OpenTails/CRUMPET-Android/README.md

 Pauses could be defined as a range, so that they are of varying length.

+I suggest we auto-generate or preset 4 playlists - a slow gentler one, a faster, excited one, an angry, frustrated one, and a list with all moves in
+These could be a predefined list.
+But it would be nice if we randomise them every time, including pauses.

 MOVE DESIGNER

 See the separate doc for methods of describing moves, and how to send them to the Tail.